manosim/remix-auth-facebook/README.md

 ## Scripts

 - `build`: Build the project for production using the TypeScript compiler (strips the types).
+- `watch`: Similar to build, but watches for changes and rebuilds on the fly.
 - `typecheck`: Check the project for type errors, this also happens in build but it's useful to do in development.
 - `lint`: Runs ESLint againt the source codebase to ensure it pass the linting rules.
 - `test`: Runs all the test using Jest.